gaelanm/GOwalk/README.md

 ## GOwalk is a personal project influenced by GeneWalk <sup>https://churchman.med.harvard.edu/genewalk</sup>

-It constructs a gene interaction network connected to the Gene Ontology Consortium, learning key biological networks and their relative cellular effects.
+It constructs a gene interaction network connected to the Gene Ontology Consortium, learning key genetic subnetworks and predicts their associated functions.
+GOwalk similarly explores the different functional guilds of an interesting gene list and relates the biological pathways altered by the experimental hypothesis.

+subpopulations gene lists generated in high-throughput experiments.

 ## Why make it?